sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-oems.md

     </settings>

 ### Adding LPs / LIPs / FoDs / GDRs

-Note: For automated solution to this section, please refer to the Imaging Servicing Script found in USB-B\Windows10_IST\Windows10_IST.ps1.

 The following table lists language pack components and any dependencies.
 For more information, see [Language packs](https://msdn.microsoft.com/library/windows/hardware/dn898584.aspx) and [Feature on Demand (FoD)](https://msdn.microsoft.com/library/windows/hardware/mt171094.aspx).